forentfraps/ctfwriteups/sekaictf2024/x64_extension/x64_extension.md

 # Write up for SEKAI CTF x64_extension

+Source code for my solution is in the same repo and the same folder as this writeup

 ## Initial analysis
 It comes as a elf 64 executable and a flag.txt.enc, which implies that the program takes a flag.txt as input and produces an .enc version.